traceo-dev/traceo/README.md

 # Traceo
 Traceo is an open source set of tool for monitoring of application health by collecting and aggregating data from the software.

-# Demo
+# Development status
-App demo can be found [here](http://ec2-3-74-163-234.eu-central-1.compute.amazonaws.com/).

-Credentials: `johndoe`/`Traceo2023!`.
+Not ready for production use.

 # SDK
 To start using the Traceo platform, you need to integrate with the [Traceo SDK](https://github.com/traceo-io/traceo-node), which will start monitoring the status of your application.